-Did you know that the Asheville, North Carolina, mountain area is home to an astounding 80 bed and breakfasts, making it the biggest B&B destination in the Southeast?
+Did you know that the Asheville and the surrounding North Carolina mountains are home to an astounding 100+ bed and breakfasts, making it the biggest B&B destination in the Southeast?
 Most are located in grand, historic homes - all equipped with the latest modern amenities.
-All of the Asheville bed and breakfast inns that we feature are very professionally operated, have all private baths, wonderful common areas like porches or living rooms, and are located in very convenient locations to plenty to see and do:
+All of the Asheville B&Bs that we feature are very professionally operated, have all private baths, wonderful common areas like porches or living rooms, and are located in very convenient locations to plenty to see and do.

 1. The Innkeepers: Most bed and breakfasts are owned by the B&B operators themselves, who usually live on the premises.
 Innkeepers are part tour guide, part historian, part chef, part housekeeper.
 You are not anonymous, but a guest with a name.
 A bed and breakfast has a few select guests who prefer style and distinction tailored for them.